 A Finland-based nonprofit, the World Federation of the Deaf (WFD) supports the rights of the worldwide deaf population.
-This advocacy organization supports human rights of the deaf population on a global scale because it believes that sign language is a gateway to their success.
+This advocacy organization supports the human rights of the deaf population on a global scale because it believes that sign language is a gateway to their success.
 Its goal is to achieve “equality through sign language for 70 million deaf people worldwide.”
 Its three main focuses are in empowering its members, advocating for the deaf population worldwide and ensuring greater accessibility for the deaf.

-The WFD believes that a “world that is more conscious of deaf people’s needs is a world where deaf people contribute as equals.”
+The WFD believes that a “world that is more conscious of deaf people’s needs in a world where deaf people contribute as equals.”
 It works with organizations around the world like the Mongolian National Association of the Deaf to support equality and human rights for the deaf.
-The WFD collaborates with the U.N., international organizations and governments to promote the importance of sign language to the equal treatment, opportunities and accessibility for deaf people.
+The WFD collaborates with the U.N., international organizations and governments to promote the importance of sign language to equal treatment, opportunities and accessibility for deaf people.

 VITA Animal Rights Center

 In recognition of the animals around the world suffering from cruelty and maltreatment, the VITA Animal Rights Center (VITA) is an animal protection agency that advocates against animal abuse.
 This Russian-based nonprofit is currently encouraging countries around the world to ban the use of animals in circuses.
-It focuses on the global treatment of animals and “campaign against cruelties to animals by lobbying the responsible organizations, carrying out peaceful actions and spreading publications.”
+It focuses on the global treatment of animals as well as “campaign against cruelties to animals by lobbying the responsible organizations, carrying out peaceful actions and spreading publications.”

 VITA campaigns against intensive farming, fur production, tests on animals, atrocious entertainments and the problem of the growing stray population around the world.
 It also supports a vegan/vegetarian lifestyle.
-VITA partners with international organizations like the Fur Free Alliance, the World Society for the Protection of Animals, the Born Free Foundation and Cruelty Free America.
-It is the “voices for the voiceless” and works with multiple member-based organizations as the Russia’s own animal rights organizations in order to initiate change.
+VITA partners with international organizations like the Fur Free Alliance, the World Society for the Protection of Animals, the Born Free Foundation and Cruelty-Free America.
+It is the “voices for the voiceless” and works with multiple member-based organizations as Russia’s own animal rights organizations in order to initiate change.
 VITA’s publications feature the efforts Russia has made to change animal treatment and highlight alternatives to animal cruelty.
 It also promotes events like the “Celebration of Ethnic Fashion ‘Animals are not to wear!'”

 Canadian Lawyers Association for International Human Rights